-Premises must be located, designed, constructed, adapted and maintained to suit the operations to be carried out.
-They shall conform to the conditions laid down in the Factories Act, 1948 (63 of 1948).
+12.1.
+Principle- Premises must be located, designed, constructed, adapted and maintained to suit the operations to be carried out.
+They shall conform to the conditions as laid down in the Factories Act, 1948 (63 of 1948).

-- 14.2.1 The layout and design of premises must aim to minimize the risk of errors and permit effective cleaning and maintenance in order to avoid cross contamination, build-up of dust or dirt, and in general, any adverse effect on the quality of products. - 14.2.2 Where dust is generated (e.g. during sampling, weighing, mixing and processing operations, or packaging of powder), measures shall be taken to avoid cross-contamination and facilitate cleaning. - 14.2.3 Premises shall be situated in an environment that, when considered together with measures to protect the manufacturing process, presents minimum risk of causing any contamination of materials or products. - 14.2.4 Premises used for the manufacture of finished products shall be suitably designed and constructed to facilitate good sanitation. - 14.2.5 Premises shall be carefully maintained, and it shall be ensured that repair and maintenance operations do not present any hazard to the quality of products. - 14.2.6 Premises shall be cleaned and, where applicable, disinfected according to detailed written procedures.
-Records shall be maintained. - 14.2.7 Electrical supply, lighting, temperature, humidity and ventilation shall be appropriate and such that they do not adversely affect, directly or indirectly, either the pharmaceutical products during their manufacture and storage, or the accurate functioning of equipment. - 14.2.8 The design, installation, qualification and maintenance of the Heating, Ventilation, Air Conditioning (HVAC) systems of the manufacturing plant shall be carried out. - 14.2.9 Premises shall be designed and equipped so as to afford maximum protection against the entry of insects, birds or other animals.
-There shall be a procedure for rodent and pest control. - 14.2.10 Premises shall be designed to ensure the logical flow of materials and personnel.
+- 12.2.1.
+The layout and design of premises must aim to minimise the risk of errors and permit effective cleaning and maintenance in order to avoid cross contamination, build-up of dust or dirt, and in general, any adverse effect on the quality of products. - 12.2.2.
+Where dust is generated (e.g., during sampling, weighing, mixing and processing operations or packaging of powder), measures shall be taken to avoid cross-contamination and facilitate cleaning. - 12.2.3.
+Premises shall be situated in an environment that, when considered together with measures to protect the manufacturing process, presents minimum risk of causing any contamination of materials or products. - 12.2.4.
+Premises used for the manufacture of finished products shall be suitably designed and constructed to facilitate good sanitation. - 12.2.5.
+Premises shall be carefully maintained, and it shall be ensured that repair and maintenance operations do not present any hazard to the quality of products. - 12.2.6.
+Premises shall be cleaned and, where applicable, disinfected according to detailed written procedures and records shall be maintained. - 12.2.7.
+Electrical supply, lighting, temperature, humidity and ventilation shall be appropriate and they do not adversely affect, directly or indirectly, either the pharmaceutical products during their manufacture and storage or the accurate functioning of equipment. - 12.2.8.
+The design, installation, qualification and maintenance of the Heating, Ventilation, Air Conditioning (HVAC) systems of the manufacturing plant shall be carried out. - 12.2.9.
+Premises shall be designed and equipped so as to afford maximum protection against the entry of insects, birds or other animals.
+There shall be a procedure for rodent and pest control. - 12.2.10.
+Premises shall be designed to ensure the logical flow of materials and personnel.

-14.3 Ancillary areas
+12.3.
+Ancillary areas-

-- 14.3.1 Rest and refreshment rooms shall be separate from manufacturing and control areas. - 14.3.2 Facilities for changing and storing clothes and for washing and toilet purposes shall be easily accessible and appropriate for the number of users.
-Toilets shall not communicate directly with production or storage areas. - 14.3.3 Maintenance workshops shall if possible be separated from production areas.
-Whenever parts and tools are stored in the production area, they shall be kept in rooms or lockers reserved for that use. - 14.3.4 Animal houses shall be well isolated from other areas, with separate entrance (animal access) and air-handling facilities.
+- 12.3.1.
+Rest and refreshment rooms shall be separate from manufacturing and control areas. - 12.3.2.
+Facilities for changing and storing clothes and for washing and toilet purposes shall be easily accessible and appropriate for the number of users.
+Toilets shall not communicate directly with production or storage areas. - 12.3.3.
+Maintenance workshops shall, if possible be separated from production areas.
+Whenever parts and tools are stored in the production area, they shall be kept in rooms or lockers reserved for that use. - 12.3.4.
+Animal houses shall be well isolated from other areas, with separate entrance (animal access) and air-handling facilities.

-14.4 Storage areas
+12.4.
+Storage areas-